ayushgun/authplus/README.md

 [AuthPlus](https://authpl.us/) is a highly scalable, performant, and secure REST API for username, password, and hardware ID authentication.
 AuthPlus features symmetric data encryption, endpoint-specific IP ratelimiting, and cryptographically-secure credential checking practices.
 AuthPlus also includes native, asynchronous support for license key management and account registration.

-🖨️ Installation, self-hosting, and set up documentation is coming soon.
+🖨️ Installation, self-hosting, and setup documentation is coming soon.